mrdavemorgan/lepgallery/readme.txt

 1. Create a blank WordPress page.
 1. On the UnGallery settings menu enter page name and path to images.

 That's it.
-You can install UnGallery and publish a thousand photos to your WordPress site in under a minute.
+You can install UnGallery and publish a thousand photos to your WordPress site in just a few minutes.
 While the default configuration is simple, there are many customizable options available in the advanced options of UnGallery, including layout, gallery names, hidden galleries, etc.  UnGallery faces a few unique challenges in leaving the WordPress environment and connecting to external image directories.
 To help, tips and the WordPress plugin forum are available to answer questions or issues that arise.

 = Why are the images are not displaying? =
 The path to the image directory is the most common issue.
 It must be an absolute path from the file system root like: "/home/username/your/images/" and not a relative path like:  "../your/images/".
 The trailing slash/ is required.
 UnGallery will try to display the path to your WordPress install on the admin page as a suggestion.
 If you have shell access to your WordPress installation, you can type: "pwd" from the command line in your images directory to display the path.